-Basic control is also available from Crystal Vision's usual methods – board edge switches, an integrated control panel on the AE frames, the VisionPanel remote control panel, SNMP, the Statesman Lite PC software and the VisionWeb Control web browser software.
+Basic control is also available from Crystal Vision's usual methods – board edge switches, an integrated control panel on the AE frames, the VisionPanel remote control panel, the SBB-4 smart button box, SNMP, the Statesman Lite PC software and the VisionWeb Control web browser software.

 Save rack space - and protect your output

 Clip N Key V121 8G will save you rack space, with up to 12 clip and sting stores fitting in 2U.
 The 100mm x 266mm module fits in Crystal Vision’s Indigo frames – available in 2U, 1U and desk top box sizes – allowing it to be easily integrated with any of the interface and keying products, while making it ideal for saving space in a sports OB vehicle.

 Clip N Key V121 8G also includes relay bypass protection of the input in the event of power failure or board malfunction or removal.

 Clip N Key runs the uCLinux operating system